Gelli Meyrick: Life

 In July 1600 Essex was induced to dismiss Meyrick from his office of steward by friends who represented him as a dangerous counsellor, but he was soon reinstated at Essex House.
 A month later Essex, once more at liberty, was considering suggestions of rebellion with a view to regaining his hold on the government, and Meyrick entertained in his master's mansion potential supporters.
 When in January 1601 Essex had decided on raising an insurrection in the city, Meyrick armed many of his country friends with muskets and invited them to London; and he gave 40 shillings to the actors of the Globe Theatre on condition that they performed, on the day (Saturday, 6 February) before the day fixed for the outbreak, the play of Richard II representing the abdication of an English sovereign on the stage (according to many accounts), or (as has been argued) John Hayward's Henry IV.
 On Sunday (7 February), when Essex left for the city at the head of his armed followers, the defence of Essex House was left in Meyrick's hands, and he acted as gaoler to the members of the privy council (Thomas Egerton, the Earl of Worcester, William Knollys and Lord Justice John Popham) who had arrived earlier in the day to inquire into Essex's movements and had been locked up in the house.
 Meyrick defended the house when attacked by the royal troops in the afternoon, and only surrendered at Essex's bidding.

 He was held in the Tower of London, but, unlike his fellow-prisoners, when examined by the council disclosed little.
 Brought to trial on 5 March, with Sir Charles Danvers, Sir Christopher Blount, Sir John Davis, and Sir Henry Cuffe, he declined to admit his guilt, but was convicted and sentenced to death.
 He declared himself willing to die, and explained that he merely acted under his master's orders.
-He was hanged at Tyburn on 13 March, together with Cuffe.
 In a short speech at the gallows he expressed the hope that others might receive a pardon.

+On 13 March 1601 Merrick and Cuffe were hanged at Tyburn and then drawn and quartered by order of Queen Elizabeth.
+Robert Devereux, 2nd Earl of Essex was beheaded, Henry Wriothesley, 3rd Earl of Southampton, Essex's chief co-conspirator was given a life sentence without parole and sent to the Tower of London.